 Do Men’s Underwear Purchases Indicate an Economic Downturn?

-Written by Nancy Johnshoy, CFA, Vice President - Portfolio Manager & Market Strategist
+Written by Nancy Johnshoy, CFA, Vice President - Market Strategist

 As humans, we’re hardwired to dislike uncertainty.
 We gravitate toward patterns and predictability, in general preferring the known.
 Perhaps that’s why over the years different people have developed rather colorful, unscientific economic indicators.